 Tree testing is useful at all stages in the design process, whether you’re starting from scratch or making a few tweaks to a website structure you already have in place.

-Here are three scenarios you might face, and how tree testing will help you move on to the next step.
+Here are 3 scenarios you might face, and how tree testing will help you move on to the next step.

 When you want to improve an existing website, benchmark with tree testing